terminusdb/terminusdb-tutorials/getting_started/python-client/lesson_2.md

 > **_NOTE:_** from version 10.1.0 the cli command is `tdbpy` instead of `terminusdb`

-## The `terminusdb importcsv` Command
+## The `tdbpy importcsv` Command

-In this lesson, we will try to import a CSV with the `terminusdb importcsv` command.
+In this lesson, we will try to import a CSV with the `tdbpy importcsv` command.
 It provide a very simple way to import a CSV with less manual effort.
-There are a few things that you can control with the `terminusdb importcsv` command, like setting the separator character, how to handle NAs and linking columns using a key columns etc. For more complicated data handling, a Python script will be needed and we will demonstrate that the next lesson: [Importing data form Python script](lesson_3.md)
+There are a few things that you can control with the `tdbpy importcsv` command, like setting the separator character, how to handle NAs and linking columns using a key columns etc. For more complicated data handling, a Python script will be needed and we will demonstrate that the next lesson: [Importing data form Python script](lesson_3.md)

-To see all the available options in `terminusdb importcsv`:
+To see all the available options in `tdbpy importcsv`:

 ```
-$ terminusdb importcsv --help
+$ tdbpy importcsv --help
-Usage: terminusdb importcsv [OPTIONS] CSV_FILE [KEYS]...
+Usage: tdbpy importcsv [OPTIONS] CSV_FILE [KEYS]...

   Import CSV file into pandas DataFrame then into TerminusDB, with
   read_csv() options.
 Options like chunksize, sep etc